crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 That makes it harder to forget that.

 !!! tip
-    Fortunately, there are many features in the language that relieve the burdon of writing loops manually and also take care of ensuring valid break conditions.
+    Fortunately, there are many features in the language that relieve the burden of writing loops manually and also take care of ensuring valid breaking conditions.
 A few of them will be introduced in following lessons.

 In some cases, the intention is to really have an endless loop.
 An example would be a server that always repeats waiting for a connection, or